bensonk/lfnw-elite-talk/slides.md

 Python
 ======

-Python is extremely powerful and can do all sorts of things, but here's a quick script that logs tweets.
-It requires a little bit of setup of the pine siskin library, but it works great:
+Python is powerful; here's a quick script that logs tweets.

     #!/usr/bin/env python
     from streaming_twitter import TwitterClient